ichard26/ichard26.github.io/content/about.md

 **Hello!** I'm Richard.
 I typically go by `ichard26` (or some variation) on the internet.

-I am a software engineer, who likes to write command line tooling that makes developers' lives easier and less frustrating.
+I am a software engineer, who likes to write tooling that makes developers' lives easier and less frustrating.
 I have extensive experience in the Python open-source software ecosystem, in particular by stewarding foundational tooling that enables software to be built effectively.